Jayabodhankar03/Online-grocery-store/README.md

 MySQL: MySql is a database, widely used foraccessing querying, updating, and managing datain databases.
 Software Requirement(any one)
-WAMP Server/XAMPP Server
+WAMP Server
+XAMPP Server
-MAMP Server/LAMP Server
+MAMP Server
+LAMP Server